apache/incubator-heron/website/content/docs/operators/heron-tracker.md

 #### 2. Viz URL Format

 This is an optional config.
 If it is present, then it will show up for each topology as the viz link as shown below.
+For each topology, these parameters will be filled appropriately.
+This parameter can be used to link your metrics dashboards with topology UI page.

 ![Viz Link](/img/viz-link.png)